 Who will help me plan the funeral services?

-Father Peter, Father Carlos and Debbie the Parish Administrator deal with all of the funeral planning and will help you to arrange the funeral service or Requiem Mass for your loved one.
+Father Peter, Father Antonio and Debbie the Parish Administrator deal with all of the funeral planning and will help you to arrange the funeral service or Requiem Mass for your loved one.